 The Advisory Committee continues to work with DHCD and public housing stakeholders on reforms now provided for in Chapter 235 of the Acts of 2014.
-On August 6, 2014, Governor Patrick signed H.4374, “An Act Relative to Local Housing Authorities” into law.
+On August 6, 2014, H.4374, “An Act Relative to Local Housing Authorities” was signed into law.
 That law is effective November 3, 2014.
 It significantly increases the transparency among local housing authorities (LHAs), provides DHCD with the tools necessary to monitor LHA operations and hold them accountable, increases efficiencies and economies of scale for delivery of services to tenants, increases staffing and assistance in the field and incentivizes LHAs to creative innovative practices to improve the lives of residents.

 Information summarizing the legislatively required reforms, timelines for implementation of those reforms, and updates of progress made towards implementation of the provisions of c.
 235 is provided below.

 Present and Future Demand for Extremely Low-Income Elderly Housing and Elder Services

 Activity Post Enactment of c.
 235 of the Acts of 2014

 September 22, 2014

 - Summary of Regulatory Requirements